imantung/imantung.github.io/gist/db-optimization.md

 ---
 layout: gist
-title: SQL Optimization
+title: DB Optimization
 ---

-# SQL Optimization
+# DB Optimization

 `Rule-based Optimization`: by how to execute a query

 `Cost-based Optimization`: by cheapest execution plan

-## Notes
+## Query Optimization

 - Make sure that the `JOIN` columns are indexed in both tables
 - In most cases, many small query is faster than complex query